ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

 There are two caveats involving DM state and CKD state, which are included in the treatment diagram.
 New patients will be started on a high dose, high potency statin (max dose of a statin randomly selected from the “high potency” list according to the weighted probability of use for each statin flavor).
-If a patient experiences a side effect, they will wither have their dose cut in half – unless they are at the minimum dose already, in which case they will be given a low potency statin.
+If a patient experiences a side effect, they will either have their dose cut in half – unless they are at the minimum dose already, in which case they will be given a low potency statin.
 If they are not at target, they will combine these changes with addition of ezetimibe.

 Initialization of patients into treatment for intervention scenarios
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++